lammps/lammps/doc/src/pg_python.rst

 *************************

 Once an instance of the :py:class:`lammps <lammps.lammps>` class is created, there are multiple ways to "feed" it commands.
 In a way that is not very different from running a LAMMPS input script, execpt that Python has many more facilities for structured programming than the LAMMPS input script syntax.
 Furthermore it is possible to "compute" what the next LAMMPS command should be.
-Same as in the equivalent `C library functions <pg_lib_execute>`, commands can be read from a file, a single string, a list of strings and a block of commands in a single string and the same conditions for how they are processed apply.
+Same as in the equivalent `C library functions <pg_lib_execute>`, commands can be read from a file, a single string, a list of strings and a block of commands in a single multi-line string.
+They are processed under the same boundary conditions as the C library counterparts.
+The example below demonstrates the use of :py:func:`lammps.file`, :py:func:`lammps.command`, :py:func:`lammps.commands_list`, and :py:func:`lammps.commands_string`:

 .. code-block:: python